Lokesh201299/Prediction-using-Supervised-ML.ipynb/README.md

-# Prediction using Supervised ML
+# Task_1:Prediction using Supervised ML
 Supervised learning is when the model is getting trained on a labelled dataset.
 A labelled dataset is one that has both input and output parameters.
 In this type of learning both training and validation, datasets are labelled.

 Problem Statement